We now offer FOUR different share options!

 A large share is suitable for larger families or those who eat a lot of vegetables and/or want to preserve a portion for the winter.
 The photo to the left represents a sample of what you might fit into a large bag plus one "out-of-the-bag" winter squash.
 We also offer low-income shares and payment by installments to try to keep our farm and produce accessible to all.

-These intended for folks who are often away or have a hard time making it to the farm every week, but otherwise enjoy the amount of food they get per week in a Regular Share.
+These are intended for folks who are often away or have a hard time making it to the farm every week, but otherwise enjoy the amount of food they get per week in a Regular Share.
 This option allows you to come fill a regular share bag for any ten weeks of the season, and is a good option for anyone who might otherwise be looking to share a share with another family.

 These are intended for folks who find that a regular share is just too much food for their needs, but still want to be a commited member of the farm.
 With the shopper share you would prepay for vegetables in $100 increments, then come on any CSA day, choose what you'd like, and bring that to the counter, where the retail value will be tallied and deducted from your account each time you come.
 This option gives you the most flexibility, but you pay our full retail price for each item.

 You may also enjoy our you-pick crops, which include some perennial herbs right up near the CSA barn, plus peas, beans, cherry tomatoes, sunflowers, raspberries and blueberries down in the main field.
 You may pick these once a week when they are in season, and you can come to pick whenever it suits you.

 Each distribution offers a great opportunity for connecting with friends and neighbors.
 Many families come and stay for hours.
 Kids love to climb the pine tree near the distribution barn, splash in the shallows of the river, watch the horses at work, and race to the berry patch together.
 Our festivals and gatherings are joyful celebrations that are a delight for all ages.